 13. Focus on Referring Domains, Not Just Links

-website, and sites that are well balanced are generally well-received.
+website and well-balanced sites are generally well-received.

 For example, a website which features 5 .com backlinks, 5 .org, 5 .gov, and 5 .edu within its backlink profile will look authoritative to Google, and, therefore, will probably rank higher than a similar website that has 20 .com backlinks.
 The second website in the example may have the same overall backlink total, but they are not nearly as well balanced as the first website.
-50 links from one domain has less SEO value than 3 links from 10 different referring domains (total 30 links from 10 referring domains).
+50 links from one domain have less SEO value than 3 links from 10 different referring domains (total 30 links from 10 referring domains).
 This is a super overlooked SEO tip!